crawl/sequell/docs/learndb.md

 The LearnDB is a user-maintained database of content accessible to users of ##crawl and ##crawl-dev on FreeNode IRC.
-This is a brief description of the command available to query and update the LearnDB.
+This is a brief description of the commands available to query and update the LearnDB.

 The LearnDB is organized into *terms* (also called *pages*).
 Each term may have one or more entries.
 For user convenience, some entries